ebu/ebu-tt-live-toolkit/CONTRIBUTING.md

     python setup.py test

-This **installs te necessary packages** for testing and runs the tests.
+This **installs the necessary packages** for testing and runs the tests.

 Subsequent runs can be done via either of the following 2 commands: